Mortgages

 It only takes a few minutes to find a cheaper deal and start saving

-If your home qualifies, it’s worth considering a green mortgage.
+If your home qualifies, it’s definitely worth considering a green mortgage.

-Check the fixed rate term is right for you and that you’re not missing out on other deals like cashback or bigger discounts before you decide.
+But always check the fixed rate term is right for you, and that you’re not missing out on other deals like cashback or bigger discounts before you decide.

 If your home doesn’t meet the criteria, find out if there are any cheap and simple ways to boost your BER rating.